Sister Ping: Early career

-Sister Ping began her smuggling career in the early 1980s as a one-woman operation, smuggling handfuls of fellow villagers from China into the United States a few at a time by commercial airline using forged identification documents.
+Ping began her smuggling career in the early 1980s as a one-woman operation, smuggling handfuls of fellow villagers from China into the United States a few at a time by commercial airline using forged identification documents.
 She charged $35,000 or more to transport interested immigrants into the United States.

-In the spring of 1989, evidence against Sister Ping was gathered in a sting by the Royal Canadian Mounted Police at Toronto International Airport.
+In the spring of 1989, evidence against Ping was gathered in a sting by the Royal Canadian Mounted Police at Toronto International Airport.
 Several months later, Ping was arrested and pleaded guilty to illegal human smuggling.
 She was sentenced to six months in prison in Butler County, Pennsylvania.
 As she spoke little English, she was isolated from other prisoners and readily agreed to provide a Chinese-speaking FBI agent with information on Chinatown's underworld, she received a reduced sentence and served four months.

 Business picked up after the Tiananmen Square protests of 1989 when the U.S. government offered Chinese students present in the United States at the time the opportunity to stay.
 Thousands flooded into the country from abroad using false papers to establish a claim to residency under the new rule.